 In 2016, Pegram was selected to participate in both the inaugural Los Angeles Film Conducting Intensive and the ASCAP Film Scoring Workshop, culminating in the conducting and recording of two new cues for orchestra at Warner Brothers Studios’ Clint Eastwood Scoring Stage and at 20th Century Fox Studios’ Newman Scoring Stage, respectively.
 For his work, Pegram received the 2016 ASCAP Foundation Harold Arlen Film & TV Award, presented each summer to an outstanding writer who has participated in the ASCAP Film Scoring Workshop in Los Angeles.

 Aside from composing, Pegram plays piano, conducts, and has served as pianist for the University of Michigan Symphony Band and Contemporary Directions Ensemble.
-He currently serves as a Graduate Student Instructor at the University of Michigan where he teaches Music Theory and Aural Skills for both the undergraduate classical curriculum and for the Department of Musical Theatre.
+He has served as a Graduate Student Instructor at the University of Michigan, where he taught Music Theory and Aural Skills for both the undergraduate classical curriculum and for the Department of Musical Theatre.

 For more information, please visit www.julespegram.com